 The Careers and Employability Service provides students with the information, advice and guidance they need before, during and after graduating from the University of Suffolk.
 The service is available to all current and prospective students, as well as to graduates of the University of Suffolk within three years of their graduation.

 The commitment to careers and employability across the curriculum is an important characteristic of the courses offered at the University of Suffolk and students are encouraged to get involved in exciting opportunities that can greatly enhance employability.
-The 2015 Destination of Leavers from Higher Education (DLHE) survey reported that 92% of University of Suffolk graduates have gone on to employment or further study, embarking on careers varying from Account Management to Careers Advice, Architecture to Games Design, and a wide range in between.
+The newest Destination of Leavers from Higher Education (DLHE) survey, surveying leavers from our 2015/16 student cohort, reported that 95% of University of Suffolk graduates have gone on to employment or further study, embarking on careers varying from Account Management to Careers Advice, Architecture to Games Design, and a wide range in between.

 At the University of Suffolk , you will have the opportunity to consider your future career, reflect on your previous experiences and prepare to find employment.
 The Careers team offer confidential advice, mock interviews, and provide the opportunity for students to realise their vocational potential.
 Support is available to develop important careers related skills and knowledge, such as CV design and interview techniques.
 There are also work experience opportunities in the Internship Programme.

 We hold careers events and fairs which enable students and potential employers to network, and these events are arranged each academic year.
-Up-to-date information about jobs and graduate careers is also available through the Online Job Shop and our variety of social media accounts listed at the end of the page.
+Up-to-date information about jobs and graduate careers is also available through the Online Jobs Board and our variety of social media accounts listed at the end of the page.